Protocol Overview

 Crown loop (MineCore): A player calls takeover(maxPrice) with ETH to become King.
 While King, they mine CLAIM via the emission stream.
 When dethroned, they receive 75% of the next takeover’s ETH.
 See Core Mechanics for pricing, routing, and emission formulas.

 Furnace loop (Furnace + ShareholderRoyalties): A player calls enterWithEth(...), enterWithClaim(...), or enterWithToken(...) on the Furnace to lock CLAIM with a bonus and receive veCLAIM.
 As a veCLAIM holder (Baron), they earn ETH royalties from every takeover via ShareholderRoyalties.
-They can compound by claiming in mode 1 (Collect & Lock), which routes ETH back through the Furnace via lockEthReward(...).
-Existing locks earn additional bonuses when extended (extendWithBonus); AutoMax locks accrue these automatically via claimAutoMaxBonus (keeper-triggered, 24h cooldown).
+They can compound by collecting in mode 1 (Collect & Lock), which routes ETH back through the Furnace via lockEthReward(...).
+Existing locks earn additional bonuses when extended (extendWithBonus); AutoMax locks accrue these automatically via claimAutoMaxBonus (permissionless, 24h onchain cooldown; official keeper triggers per settlement period per owner, daily by default).
 See Furnace and Royalties.

 Recommended UI defaults

-These are the defaults used by the official app.
-They are not onchain rules — integrators building their own apps may choose different defaults.
+These are recommended integration defaults.
+They are not onchain rules, and integrators may choose different defaults.

 Entry token defaults: Default order is CLAIM if CLAIM balance > 0, else ETH if ETH balance > 0, else WETH if WETH balance > 0, else the first enabled custom token with a positive balance, else CLAIM fallback.
 Collect & Lock always uses ETH because shareholder rewards enter the Furnace as ETH.